Table of Contents here.

 Dusk was settling into night as Hopper approached Birgit’s building.
 The doorman had been told to expect Hopper.
 He handed Hopper a key with instructions to return the key in the morning when he vacated the apartment.

 Hopper moved through the apartment quickly and efficiently.
 He calculated that he had enough time to complete the inspection and still make it to dinner with Charlize without making her wait too long.
 He set his phone’s camera to video and glided through the duplex in about 15 minutes.
 He then took photos of every room.
 He uploaded the files to a Dropbox account Heidi had set up for this purpose.
-He then began the part of the inspection he dreaded most, going through the effects of a dead woman he barely knew and who had disapproved of him.
+He then began the part of the inspection he dreaded most, going through the effects of a dead woman he barely knew and who he knew had disapproved of him.

 “Ingrid, I give you credit for finding a man who cleans up so nicely and has such impeccable manners,” Birgit said the day after the cocktail party.
 “Hopper Tilley-Blandin is a great resume.”